MicrosoftDocs/win32/desktop-src/dwm/wm-dwmsendiconiclivepreviewbitmap.md

 ---
 title: WM\_DWMSENDICONICLIVEPREVIEWBITMAP message
-description: Instructs a window to provide a static bitmap to use as a live preview (also known as a Peek preview) of that window. ms.assetid: '24bf3b42-a850-4aa5-966a-29baab6b4d21'
+description: Instructs a window to provide a static bitmap to use as a live preview (also known as a Peek preview) of that window. ms.assetid: 24bf3b42-a850-4aa5-966a-29baab6b4d21
+keywords:
-keywords: ["WM_DWMSENDICONICLIVEPREVIEWBITMAP message Desktop Window Manager"]
+- WM_DWMSENDICONICLIVEPREVIEWBITMAP message Desktop Window Manager
 topic_type:
 - apiref
 api_name: